BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 As we already noticed, each repository basically works as a wrapper over a specific resource.
 The fancy naming `resource` is nothing more than a database entity (posts, users etc.).
-Well, to make the repository aware of the entity it should take care of, we have to define the model property associated to that resource:
+Well, to make the repository aware of the entity it should take care of, we have to define the model's property associated to this resource:

 ```php
 public static string $model = 'App\\Models\\Post';